Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 ## Filtering
-Filtering noise is a crutial part of a flight controler.
-Motors and propellers generates a lot of vibrations that propagate to the IMU that is hightly sensitiv to it.
-Silent blocs help mecanicaly reduce it but a proper filtering is still mandatory.
+Filtering noise is a crucial part of a flight controler.
+Motors and propellers generates a lot of vibrations that propagate to the IMU that is highly sensitive to it.
+Silent blocks help mechanicaly reduce it but a proper filtering is still mandatory.
 The graph below show the raw gyroscope data (blue line) of the pitch axis with the motors running at around 40% of their power, and the filtered data (orange line).
 The filter is a second order low pass filter (biquad Butterworth) with a 75Hz cutoff frequency.
 ![Gyro signal](docs/gyroFiltering.png)

-The two graphs below are the fast Fourrier transform (FFT) of the gyroscope data of the pitch axis with the motors at 40% of power.
+The two graphs below are the fast Fourier transform (FFT) of the gyroscope data of the pitch axis with the motors at 40% of power.
 On the left the FFT of the raw unfiltered data is shown, on the right the FFT of the filtered data.
 ![FFT Of Gyro signal](docs/rawAndFilteredGyroFFT.png) The big spike at 0-20 Hz is due to the drone's movement.
 The spikes at around 100Hz and beyond are noise and its harmonics.
-The second order low pass filter show a huge effect.
+The second order low pass filter show a huge effect at reducing the noise.

 ## Hardware